 Visiting Uluru is a bit of an Aussie pilgrimage.
 Uluru has great historical and spiritual significance to Australia as it is sacred to indigenous Australians who are the traditional landowners.
 It is believed to be more than 600 million years old.

 I have such great memories of family road trips.
-We would pile pillows up between my brother and I in back seat that would conveniently stop my brother and I from fighting.
+We would pile pillows up between my brother and I in the backseat that would conveniently stop my brother and I from fighting.
 Dad would sing along to bad 80s music and we would ‘roll our eyes with embarrassment’ but secretly love it!
-Australia is a great place to road trip, as is the US or Canada and I have always thought Tuscany would make for a great road trip.
+Australia is a great place to road-trip, as is the US or Canada and I have always thought Tuscany would make for a great road trip.

 Can you believe that I have been to New York but never been to Central Park.
 What is wrong with me?
 In-between Broadway shows and museums, I would love to explore Central Park and hopefully get to know New Yorkers a little by people watching.

-25. Print off more photos and record more memories on hardcopy.
+25. Print off more photos and record more memories in hardcopy

 28. Spent more travelling in autumn – my favourite season!